Ants in Ohio – Information and Facts

 Male and Female Reproductives:

 The males’ sole purpose is to reproduce.
 For the most part, they die a few days after mating.
 The queen mates once.
 Consequently she stores enough sperm to last a lifetime.
-This is pretty amazing considering that a carpenter ant queen can live many years.
+This is pretty amazing considering that a Queen can live almost 20 years.
 Most ant colonies are founded by a single fertilized female.
 After establishing the initial pieces of the nest, her sole responsibility is to expand the colony by producing eggs.

 Ants develop through complete metamorphosis.
 Life stages include: egg, larvae, pupae, and adult.
 Worker ants are all female.
 Although most workers are the same size, some species have workers of different sizes (polymorphic).
 Carpenter ants are a good example of this.
 They have a caste of workers that perform specific tasks.
 Most workers remain in the nest.
 There they defend the colony, enlarge the nest, clean, and tend to both the queen and her young.
 Only a small percentage leave the nest to forage.
 These are usually older ants that are nearing the end of their life cycle.